amaitou/CPP-Modules/Module-04/README.md

 In this example, the virtual function someFunction is called based on the actual type of the object being pointed to, allowing for dynamic dispatch.

-> You can the virtual keyword also in multiple inheritance as we have seen before in module 03 to solve the Diamond Problem, as well as you can use it with destructors.
+> You can use the virtual keyword also in multiple inheritance as we have seen before in cpp module 03 to solve the Diamond Problem, as well as you can use it with destructors.